HGmin1159/HGmin1159.github.io/_posts/2021-10-07-secondorder4.md

 $B^+ = B + a u u^t + b v v^t$

-Like the SR1, multiply s and derive following form.
+Like the SR1, multiply s and derive the following form.

 $y - Bs = a (u^ts)u+b(v^ts)v$